-Summary of The Snow Man
+Explore The Snow Man

 This poem is a description of what it takes to correctly and objectively observe a cold winter landscape, as well as the world at large, for what it is.
 Stevens’ narrator describes throughout the poem the characteristics of the Snow Man that is named in the title.
 This person must not project their own, or the world’s problems onto an empty landscape.
 They must see it for what it is, empty.
 Important in its own right without an attempted personification of human emotion.

-The Snow Man
+Analysis of The Snow Man

 One must have a mind of winter